Soft and Puffy Greek Yogurt Sugar Cookies

 How long do sugar cookies last after baking?

-Sugar cookies last a pretty solid amount of time… If little hands and mouths don’t get to them first, that is.
-Store them in a cool and dry cupboard or pantry in an airtight container for 1 to 2 weeks.
-You can also keep them in the fridge, if you prefer.
+Sugar cookies last quite a while if little hands and mouths don’t get to them first!
+Store them in an airtight container in a cool, dry cupboard or pantry for 1 to 2 weeks.
+They can also be kept in the fridge if you prefer.
 They’ll freeze for much longer, up to 3 months.

 Why did my sugar cookies spread?

-There could be a couple reasons your cookies spread while baking.
-First, make sure you don’t skip the chilling the dough step.
-It’s important in maintaining the shape of the cookie as it bakes.
+Make sure you don’t skip the chilling the dough step.
+It’s important to maintain the shape of the cookie as it bakes.
 If you chilled the dough thoroughly, be sure you followed the correct measurements, especially for sugar and butter.
 Too much sugar and butter can cause cookies to spread while baking.

 Can you leave sugar cookies out overnight?

 Yes, these can be stored at room temperature for a few days!
-Just make sure they’re covered in a sealable container or with plastic wrap, and keep them away from sinks, stoves, and ovens.
+Just ensure they’re covered in a sealable container or with plastic wrap and away from sinks, stoves, and ovens.

 Greek Yogurt Sugar Cookies are the softest, fluffiest sugar cookies of all time, and they keep their shape super well.
 The not-so-secret secret ingredient?
 Greek yogurt, of course!